Palabaddala Raja Maha Viharaya

 History

 The Stupa of this temple is believed to have been built during the reign of King Kirti Sri Rajasinha (1747-1781 A.D.) of Kandy (Bogahawatte, 2020).
 The old chronicle Pujavaliya states that King Parakramabahu II (1236-1270 A.D.) of Dambadeniya built a forest hermitage for the Buddhist monks in Palabaddala village during the 13th century (Bogahawatte, 2020).
-As per beliefs, it was the venue where a Buddhist monk named Vedeha Thera composed Samanthakoota Warnana, a 13th-century Sinhala literature book containing detail about the career of the Buddha and his three visits to Sri Lanka (Bogahawatte, 2020).
-According to locals, the stone columns around the present Palabaddala Stupa have been brought from that ancient forest hermitage later (Bogahawatte, 2020).
+As per beliefs, it was the venue where a Buddhist monk named Vedeha Thera composed Samanthakoota Warnana, a 13th-century Sinhala literature book containing details about the career of the Buddha and his three visits to Sri Lanka (Bogahawatte, 2020).
+According to locals, the stone columns around the present Palabaddala Stupa were brought from that ancient forest hermitage later (Bogahawatte, 2020).

 References